Slam Capacity

 The following can be used as a general guide to virtual memory requirements for slam with P&R type databases.
 All component counts exclude filler cell placements, which can double or even triple placement counts.

-• Greater than 1.5M placements; Sun/Solaris 8 or AMD opteron/linux required.
+• Greater than 750K placements; x86/64/linux required.

 If your design does not contain connectivity information, a substantially larger design will fit in the same memory footprint.
 Estimated platform limits are

-• Greater than 3M placements; Sun/Solaris 8 or AMD opteron/linux required.
+• Greater than 1.5M placements; x86/64/linux required.

 The above are only estimates as every design will be slightly different.
 Some designs have more or less wiring per cell.
 Placement counts are used as a guide because it is a more commonly available parameter.
 Note the placement counts are all unique placements.
 For example 15 placements of a cell containing 50 placements counts as 65, not 750 placements.